 Learn how to piece a quilt backing no matter what size your quilt is.
 We’ve included a handy quilt backing chart to help you plan your backing easily.

 You’ve pieced your quilt top and you’re super proud of it.
 Yaay, I’m genuinely happy for you.
-But as you know, your work here is not done.
+But as you know, your work does not end here.
 You’ve still got some sewing to do before you can snuggle under that quilt.

 One of the next steps will be to make a quilt sandwich and baste your quilt.
-But you can’t make the sandwich without first preparing your backing.
+But you can’t make the quilt sandwich without first preparing your backing.
+And this is what we’re talking about here.

 If you’re still wondering what fabric to use for your backing, go read our Best Quilt Backing Fabric guide first.
 And then come back, so we can do some quilt math.